Industry Insights

 Is Software Testing a Lost Art?

-“You can’t test quality into a product but proper testing can assure that a product has quality.” - John McMahon
+“You can’t test quality into a product, but proper testing can assure that a product has quality.” - John McMahon.

 Is it just me, or have you noticed many software applications, including websites, have “bugs”?

-Even the websites of large and well-known companies will sometimes take you to the never-never land of the 400’s (400 Bad Request, 401 Unauthorized, 402 Payment Required, 403 Forbidden, 404 Not Found - the most common error code on the internet).
+Even the websites of large and well-known companies will sometimes take you to the never-never land of the 400s (400 Bad Request, 401 Unauthorized, 402 Payment Required, 403 Forbidden, 404 Not Found - the most common error code on the internet).

 Website errors – the ones reflected by HTTP error codes, specifically, occur for several reasons.

 Human errors could lead visitors to encounter 404 errors and non-existent pages.
-However, the most likely cause is that someone, somewhere didn’t do sufficient testing of changes or additions to the website.
-A lack of consistent and complete testing before release is commonplace and found on many LIS laboratory information system websites, the pathology lab software most commonly used by medical labs.
+However, the most likely cause is that someone, somewhere, didn’t do sufficient testing of changes or additions to the website.

 Several stages of testing should be completed before a software program is cleared for use.
 They include:

-• Unit Testing
+- Unit Testing

-• Integration Testing
+- Integration Testing

-• System Testing
+- System Testing

-Integration Testing: This combines all of the units within a program and tests them as a group in a sequence to replicate the real-world business requirements.
+Integration Testing: This combines all the units within a program and tests them as a group in a sequence to replicate the real-world business requirements.
 This stage is designed to find interface defects between the module's software functions.

 Acceptance Testing: This determines whether the system is ready for release.
 The user will test the system to see whether the application meets their business needs.
 Once this process has been completed and the software has passed acceptance testing, the program can be delivered (to the production environment).

-What’s listed above is not a complete list.
-While it covers the software development of new applications, it doesn’t address what happens when changes are made to already operating applications like laboratory information systems.
 When “improvements” or “fixes” are made to functioning LIS systems, these improvements can go badly.
 What is missing is a major cause of undiscovered LIS software “bugs.”

-Regression Testing: This testing is performed to determine whether the recently made updates and changes to the LIS software have caused new defects in the existing laboratory information system functions.
-Regression testing is a type of testing in the software development cycle that runs after every change to ensure that the update doesn’t introduce new unintended breaks.
+Regression Testing: This testing is performed to determine whether the recent updates and changes to the LIS software have caused new defects in the existing laboratory information system functions.

 Why?

-Do a quick internet search and you’ll find several excellent website references that describe laboratory software testing best practices.
+Conduct a quick internet search and you’ll find several excellent website references that describe laboratory software testing best practices.

-You can also continue reading to find out how LigoLab, a leading developer of pathology software for medical laboratories, leaves no stone unturned while ensuring that its software solutions are properly tested before release.
+You can also continue reading to find out how LigoLab, a leading developer of pathology lab reporting software for medical laboratories, leaves no stone unturned while ensuring that its software solutions are properly tested before release.

-Check out LigoLab’s detailed methods for software development and testing and then compare what you learn with your existing software supplier or lab vendors under evaluation for partnership.
+Check out LigoLab’s detailed methods for software development and testing, and then compare what you learn with your existing software supplier or lab vendors under evaluation for partnership.

-Editorial Note: To learn more about Dennis and his consulting services, visit his website at dwinsten.com.
+Editor’s Note: To learn more about Dennis and his consulting services, visit his website at dwinsten.com.

-It started in 2006 and ever since LigoLab has been blazing a new trail, setting the standard for how laboratory information system companies should develop their pathology lab software and create true partnerships with customers.
+It started in 2006, and ever since, LigoLab has been blazing a new trail, setting the standard for how laboratory information system companies should develop their pathology lab software and create true partnerships with customers.

 “It’s important to cover all the bases,” said Gor Kalantaryan, LigoLab’s Chief Operating Officer.
 “We can be as thorough and fast as possible because our process is automated and not limited to human capabilities.”